neutralinojs-community/awesome-neutralino/README.md

 > Useful resources for creating apps with [Neutralinojs](https://neutralino.js.org)

 Neutralinojs is a lightweight and portable desktop application development framework.
-It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML and CSS.
+It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML, and CSS.

 <br>